moshabbir-dotcom/Project-Portfolio-5/README.md

 ### Bugs
 * When attempting to add the "sort" functions in the products views it resulted in an error stating that the view could not return a sort by department.
 This was due to me filtering by using category name which I had registered in my product model causing confusion.
 To rectify this I changed the name of the field to "department" and adjusted the filtering code to also refer to department in order to maintain consistency in development.
+* When adding the functionality for "add to basket"
+* When completing the layout for the basket.html view I encountered and issue whereby I had an error being shown in debug view highligting the endblock stating thaty there was an endfor or endif block statement missing within the file.
+This was due not to being missing but they had been put into the wrong positions and when swapped the page loaded as required.
+*

 ## Deployment & setting up Postgres DB
 * On the home screen click on create new app